matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 1996 hardware was that of visible surface determination, that is to say, working out which parts of the level are visible from any given player position.

-In order to solve this problem, the BSP file divides the level into a set of disjoint volumes called leaves.
+In order to solve this problem, the .bsp file divides the level into a set of disjoint volumes called leaves.
 Each leaf contains a handful of faces.

 The visibility information in the BSP is a large (but compressed) pre-computed